DFHack/dfhack/README.rst

 move 10 tiles at a time.

 Press the Z-Up (<) and Z-Down (>) keys to move quickly between labor/skill categories.
+The numpad Z-Up and Z-Down keys seek to the first or last unit in the list.

 Press Enter to toggle the selected labor for the selected unit, or Shift+Enter to toggle all labors within the selected category.

-Press the ``+-`` keys to sort the unit list according to the currently selected skill/labor, and press the ``*/`` keys to sort the unit list by Name, Profession, or Happiness (using Tab to select which sort method to use here).
+Press the ``+-`` keys to sort the unit list according to the currently selected skill/labor, and press the ``*/`` keys to sort the unit list by Name, Profession, Happiness, or Arrival order (using Tab to select which sort method to use here).

 With a unit selected, you can press the "v" key to view its properties (and possibly set a custom nickname or profession) or the "c" key to exit